mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-navigate-accrualify.md

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-8.PNG)

-In the **Credit memos** module, you will also be able to see any credit memos that would need to be applied to an invoice.
-This would probably not happen too often.
+Select the **Credit Memos** module to see any credit memos that need to be applied to an invoice.
+This is something that you'll do infrequently.

 ![](../../../../.gitbook/assets/How-to-navigate-Accrualify-9.PNG)